JSulthoni/SVANE-frontend/README.md

 ## Features
 * Simplicity of design and ease of use.
+* User can create an account gain access to car and checkout session.
 * Search bar and dedicated search page to browse the products.
-* Credentialess website, using local storage to maintain user's state.
+* Using Redux to simulate cart and wishlist.
 * Day and night mode without flickering effect.
-* Uses global transition function to create smooth transition from screensize changes and state handling.
 * UI layout and fontsize will change to accomodate screensize.

 ## Technologies